math-comp/hierarchy-builder/README.md

 HB commands are much nicer (and shorter) than the equivalent Coq code.
 The point of a "plan B" is to avoid nightmares, not to be nicer than plan A ;-)

-How can you be ensure plan B works?
-We provide tools to check that, see the details below.
+How can you be sure plan B works?
+We provide tools to check that in your CI, see the details below.

 <details><summary>(click to expand)</summary><p>